What is Rational Recovery®?

 the use of alcohol and other drugs, then the problem will

-very likely continue until you don't tolerate it.
+very likely continue at least until you don't tolerate it.

 There is nothing wrong with your loved

 one to prevent him/her from quitting the use of alcohol

 and other drugs, right now, for life.
 Getting this to happen,

 however, may be a difficult or impossible task, as addicted

 people are quite determined to continue getting high, no

 measures against addiction.
 You may try reasoning, complaining,

 pleading, and discussion, but these weak measures rarely